NannyML/nannyml/docs/tutorials/performance_estimation/regression_performance_estimation.rst

 * The purple dashed step plot shows the estimated performance in each chunk of the analysis period.
 Thick squared point markers indicate the middle of these chunks.

-* The blue dashed step plot shows the estimated performance in each chunk of the reference period.
-Thick squared point markers indicate the middle of these chunks.

 * The black vertical line splits the reference and analysis periods.

 * The low-saturated colored area around the estimated performance indicates the :ref:`sampling error<estimation_of_standard_error>`.